Skip to content

 Set rate: 1 for 1-second resolution or rate: 0.2 for a 5-second SNMP polling interval (one event every 5 seconds).
 The rate controls how many data points Sonda produces per second -- match it to your real collection interval for realistic dashboard testing.

-The interesting part: what happens when a link goes down?
-Traffic shifts to the backup path, errors spike on the failing interface, and CPU jumps from the rerouting overhead.
-Testing your dashboards and alerts against this pattern before it happens in production is the whole point.
+The interesting part: what happens when a primary link drops?
+Traffic shifts to the backup path, the backup saturates as it absorbs double the load, and latency climbs as the backup fills.
+Testing your dashboards and alerts against that cascade is the whole point.

 rate: 1